mike-north/typescript-courses/packages/website/content/blog/making-typescript-stick/01-intro/index.md

 title: Intro
 date: "2022-03-22T09:00:00.000Z"
 description: |
-  We'll discuss the goals of this course, and how best to take it
+  We'll discuss the inspiration and goals of this course, and how to best build your TypeScript understanding over time
 course: making-typescript-stick
 order: 1
 ---

 ## What to expect

-This course is a modernized version of a [practicum](https://en.wikipedia.org/wiki/Practicum).
 Aside from a small update on the latest developments in the TS language, **we won't be covering much _new material_, but we'll get a lot of valuable practice** that will help you better retain knowledge and apply it to the